Cloud Management Console Monitoring

 - In the Role ARN field, copy and paste the Role ARN value from the CloudFormation Outputs section.

-- In the EC2 Agent Correlation section, from the Select Regions drop-down menu, select the region(s) in which your organization has an EC2 presence.
+- In the EC2 Correlation section, from the Select Regions drop-down menu, select the region(s) in which your organization has an EC2 presence.

 - Select the CloudTrail Integration check box.
 The CloudTrail fields become available.

 - In the SQS Name (Source) field, copy and paste the SQS Queue value from the CloudFormation Outputs section.

 - In the S3 Bucket field, copy and paste the S3 Bucket value from the CloudFormation Outputs section.

 - From the Select Regions drop-down menu, select the region(s) in which you deployed the CloudFormation template (Configure AWS Resources, step 3).